Writer and visual activist

 Personal statement

 Nicholas Mirzoeff is a visual activist, working at the intersection of politics, race and global/visual culture.
-He teaches in the Department of Media, Culture and Communication at NYU.
+He is chair of the Department of Media, Culture and Communication at NYU.
 In 2020-21 he was ACLS/Mellon Scholar and Society fellow in residence at the Magnum Foundation, New York.

 He published two books in 2023: White Sight: Visual Politics and Practices of Whiteness (MIT Press) and the third edition of An Introduction to Visual Culture (Routledge).